Jane Bell (nurse): Career

-Bell was born on 16 March 1873 in Middlebie.
-After the death of both her parents from tuberculosis, Bell migrated to Sydney with her siblings, assisted by her family's Presbyterian parish.
-Bell trained as nurse at Royal Prince Alfred Hospital in Sydney.
-She moved to London in 1906, where she trained in midwifery at the then-named Queen Charlotte's Hospital.
+Bell was born on 16 March 1873 in Middlebie, a farm in Scotland.
+After the death of both her parents and four of her siblings from tuberculosis Bell migrated to Sydney with her remaining siblings (two sisters and a brother) and was assisted in doing so by her family's Presbyterian parish.
+The children arrived in Sydney in 1886 where she trained as a nurse at Royal Prince Alfred Hospital in Sydney.
+In 1899 she was a founding member of the Australasian Trained Nurses' Association.
+Following the completion of her training Bell was appointed Matron of the Bundaberg Hospital in 1903.

+Bell moved to London in 1906, where she trained in midwifery at the then-named Queen Charlotte's Hospital where she was employed as deputy superintendent of nursing.